Facing error AADSTS650056: Misconfigured application in an Azure AD SSO application? I will explain in this post how to fix this.

 Resolution in my scenario

-When installed, reproduce the issue when the SAML-Tracer is running.
+After you installed the SAML-Tracer plugin, you can reproduce the issue when the SAML-Tracer is running.
 You will see some logging while reproducing it, in some line you see SAML in an orange square.
 Click on that line, open the SAML section and look for the issuer in the line that starts with <saml2:Issuer>.
-The link that is visible, is the identifier that needs to be set in the SSO.
+The link that is visible, is the identifier URL that needs to be set in the SSO.

 In my scenario the issuer had HTTP instead of HTTPS.
 After changing the identifier in the SSO, AADSTS650056 has been resolved.